firminApp/gads_gcp/README.md

-# gads_gcp
+# GADS PROJECTS
-My name is BANIGANTE Kpapou. this is my repository Googloud Plateforms Plateforme learning projetct.
+My name is BANIGANTE Kpapou. this is my repository Google cloud Plateforms Plateforme learning projetct.
 ## project structure
 there are two folders: